benschinn/tamd/README.md

 new york tamd cooking

-typesafe chrome browser extension for NYT Cooking built with Reason
+typesafe(mostly) chrome browser extension for NYT Cooking built with Reason

 inspired by the tamd who is from new york and likes to cook